MixLM: High-Throughput and Effective LLM Ranking via Text-Embedding Mix-Interaction: Experimental Results

 \subsection{Online A/B Test}

 Table \ref{tab:abtest} summarizes the findings.
-After rolling out MixLM in LinkedIn’s AI Job Search and running extensive A/B tests, we observed: MixLM is has on-par metrics comparing with the existing limited-scale production baseline(summarized text LLM) ~\citep{behdin2025scaling}.
-With the 10.0x gain in serving throughput under the same latency budget, MixLM empowered the full-traffic rollout of LLM-ranking-based Semantic Job Search and for the first time, consequently producing a significant 0.47\% increase in Daily Active Users, compared with the traditional job search.
+After deploying MixLM in LinkedIn’s AI Job Search and running extensive A/B tests, we observed: MixLM has on-par relevance metrics comparing with the existing limited-scale production baseline(summarized text LLM) ~\citep{behdin2025scaling}.
+With the 10.0x gain in serving throughput under the same latency budget, MixLM empowered the full-traffic deployment of LLM-ranking-based Semantic Job Search and for the first time, consequently producing a significant 0.47\% increase in Daily Active Users, compared with the traditional job search.